GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Human beings are not accustomed to being perfect, and few areas of human activity demand it.
-Adjusting to the requirement for perfection is, I think, the most difficult part of learning to program.
+> ### One of the things I’ve been pushing is code reading.
+I think that is the most useful thing that a community of programmers can do for each other—spend time on a regular basis reading each other’s code.
 >
-> ~ *Fred Brooks*
+> ~ *Douglas Crockford*

 ---
 ## 🏎 Quick Facts